-- Several nuc boxes and full hives.
+- A number of nuc boxes and full hives.
 I like my own design of nuc box, where I designed out most of the problems I found with other designs.
 In reality it doesn't matter what you have, providing they are fit for purpose and satisfy your needs.
-They won't be going off-site, so their condition and weight doesn't matter.
-I like 5 frame boxes because there can be rapid expansion that may mean the nuc's are quickly crowded, so needing moving to bigger boxes. - Temporary stands for putting nuc boxes on.
+They won't be going off-site, so the condition and weight doesn't matter.
+Poly nucs are O.K. well, sort of, but I find so many faults with them that I now only use them in an emergency. - Temporary stands for putting nuc boxes on.
 These could be anything that is discarded, such as milk/bread/beer crates or supermarket baskets.
 Please remember these belong to someone, unless you find them in a skip. - Spare brood combs or foundation.
-I much prefer the former, which is why I have them drawn out in brood boxes that are used as supers.
-If you only have foundation, then that will do, but your build-up will be slower

-Queens or Q/Cs.
-I prefer the latter, because I often use the nucs that are created for queen mating, so they serve two purposes.
+I much prefer the former, which is why I have them drawn out in brood boxes that are used as supers. - Queens or Q/Cs.
+I prefer the latter, because I often use the nucs that are created for queen mating nucs.
 The life cycle of workers is around 21 days, but a young queen will lay up most of the combs in the fairly small colonies in 7-10 days, meaning that she is doing little for 10-14 days, until that brood emerges.
 She may as well be removed and used elsewhere for requeening poor colonies.
-If a ripe Q/C is given soon after the previous queen is removed, the new queen should be laying soon after the brood has emerged and will have several empty combs to lay in, so creating another flush in 3-4 weeks.
+If a ripe Q/C is given soon after the previous queen is removed, the new queen should be laying soon after the brood has emerged.